RockJem.com / Index / What it's all about / Jem Fandom

 Fandom

-Everyone has their own reasons for liking Jem, and what they spend their time on.
+Everyone has their own things they like about Jem.
 Some prefer the cartoon, collecting the dolls, interacting with other Jem fans, or creating something based on Jem.

-Many Jem fans like to collect things, and of course the 80's doll line that started the whole brand, is the main collectible.
-But when referring to these characters it seems most fans refer to the cartoon.
+Many Jem fans like to collect, and of course the 80's doll line that started the whole brand, is the main collectible.
+But when referring to the characters, it seems most fans refer to the cartoon.

 Amount of Jem fans

-There's no specific known number of the amount of people who call themselves Jem fans.
-I guess it depends on who you would count as a Jem fan, and how much is going on at the moment for the brand in terms of new products that catch people's attention.
+The exact amount of people who call themselves Jem fans is unknown, and for some it depends on how much new is going on at the moment for the franchise in terms of stories and collectibles.

-To determine the amount of big fans, you'd have to look at anything that can generate a number, like perhaps... how many visitors Jem sites have, how high prices are on original 80's Jem collectibles sold on ebay, number of views on the most viewed Jem videos on Youtube, social media accounts dedicated to Jem, and so on.
+To determine the amount of big fans, you'd have to look at anything that can generate a number, like perhaps... how many Jem sites and social media accounts there are and how much activity they have, how high prices are on original 80's Jem collectibles sold on ebay and so on.

-And every time there is something new created for the brand, lots of additional people realize they are fans.
-And you can then count how well the official new releases sell.
+And every time there is something new official created for the franchise, lots of additional people realize they are fans.
+And you can then count how well the new releases sell.

 I think we can say there's atleast several thousands of people who more or less regularly follow Jem news and engage in some discussions, some of which even do their own creative fan works of some kind.
 And then thousands and thousands and perhaps millions of people who consider themselves somewhat knowledgable about Jem.
 Then there are of course alot of potentional fans who like all the things Jem represent!